Marathon Training Plan: Your Ultimate Guide to Crafting the Perfect Running Strategy

 How long should my longest run be during my marathon training plan

 The length of your longest run should gradually increase over the first few weeks of training.
-Aim to run a half marathon race distance by the end of your first week or two - mileage accumulates quickly and you'll soon be running much further than you're used to!
 As long as you're gradually increasing mileage, don't worry about running too long right away: in fact, taking it easy in the first few weeks can help avoid injury and make sure that your body is ready to handle the additional stressors associated with marathon training later on.

 How many days per week should I train for my marathon?